Deep-MI/FastSurfer/CONTRIBUTING.md

 This procedure will ensure that your local dev branch always follows our dev branch and will never diverge.
 You can, once in a while, push the dev branch, or similarly update stable and push it to your fork (origin), but that is not really necessary.

+Next time you contribute a feature, you do not need to go through the steps 1-6 above, but simply:
+- Switch to dev branch (`git checkout dev`)
+- Make sure it is identical to upstream (`git pull upstream dev`)
+- Check out a new feature branch and continue from 7. above.

+Another good command, if for some reasons your dev branch diverged, which should never happen as you never commit to it, you can reset it by `git reset --hard upstream/dev`.
+Make absolutely sure you are in your dev branch (not the feature branch) and be aware that this will delete any local changes!

 ## Attribution